Mr-MyDooM/WhatsApp-QT/README.md

 ## 🧙 Author

 Made with ❤️ by M.J (`~~::Mr.MyDooM::~~`)
-Inspired by SysAdmin-style tools, built for fun and learning.
+Inspired by SRE-style tools, built for fun and learning.